OpenAstronomy/rcsc18/_chapters/09-time-series-data/01-time-series-data_instructor.md

 ### Accessing and using the data

 More custom plots can be made easily by accessing the data in the timeseries functionality.
-Both the time information and the data are contained within the lightcurve.data code, which is a pandas dataframe.
+Both the time information and the data are contained within the timeseries.data code, which is a pandas dataframe.
 We can see what data is contained in the dataframe by finding which columns it contains and also asking what's in the meta data:

 {:.input_area}